Abhishekabhi66/Assignment/README.md

 3. Commit changes to trigger a drone ci pipeline to build the latest docker image.

 `Note:` When I'm trying to deploy our application into Heroku our service got deployed succesfully but it is not getting connected with redis database.
-As I don't have much experience with Heroku I was unable to acheive it.
+As I don't have much experience with Heroku I was unable to provide connection between Caching-service and redis database.
 Our application is running successfully on localhost and kubernetes (using mini-kube).

 #Multi-key support